wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.0.0-beta-2 =
+* Increased length of capability.capability, capability.class, capability.object columns to support long capabilities.
+* Improved admin CSS.

 = 1.0.0-beta-1 =
 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.0.0-beta-2 =
+* Increased length of capability.capability, capability.class and capability.object columns from to 255 => you need to update your DB manually if you want that updated.
+* Improved some admin CSS.

 = 1.0.0-beta-1 =
 * This is the first public beta release.